ZainApps/ZainApps/README.md

 - **Resume** → [View here](https://docs.google.com/document/d/191RrJ10AybRiR1Lgz5itqYG94DnYJsO9CgMm4jCY5CE/edit?usp=sharing)
 - **Email** → [ZainNasim@gmail.com](ZainNasim@gmail.com)
 - **LinkedIn** → [linkedin.com/in/zain-nasim](https://www.linkedin.com/in/zain-nasim/)

+I'm currently in the process of building my portfolio here and would love any feedback!
+All hyperlinks will be added in as the projects in question are uploaded to my public repo

 If you’re building AI/ML tools that solve real problems or just want to talk I’d love to connect. 🙂